 Fredericksburg, Texas KOA

-If you like your road trips flavored with wine and German culture, Fredericksburg, Texas is the place to be.
-Whether you're here for the monthly Fredericksburg Trade Days, Luckenbach live country music, or the art galleries, fine dining options, shopping and historic architecture of the Texas Hill Country, pet-friendly Fredericksburg, Texas KOA offers a serene refuge amidst all the action.
-Find premium patio sites offering up to 100 foot pull-throughs with full hookups and up to 50-amp service.
-Sites at the Fredericksburg, Texas KOA are perfectly shaded by the grand old oak trees you will find throughout the property.
-Wi-Fi and cable TV available to stay connected or relax by the campground pool.
+If you like your road trips flavored with wine and German culture, Fredericksburg, Texas, is the place to be.
+Whether you're here for the monthly Fredericksburg Trade Days, Luckenbach live country music, art galleries, fine dining options, shopping, or historic architecture of the Texas Hill Country, this pet-friendly Fredericksburg, Texas KOA offers a serene refuge amidst all the action.
+You’ll find premium patio sites offering up to 100-foot pull-throughs with full hookups and up to 50-amp service.
+The grand old oak trees perfectly shade the sites at the Fredericksburg, Texas KOA.
+Wi-Fi and cable TV are available to stay connected, or you can just relax by the campground pool.

 Seasonal activities in Guadalupe River State Park